awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 3. Set your Hosted UI Domain Name

-To set the Hosted UI domain name go to [/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json](https://github.com/xavierraffin/amplify-identity-broker/blob/IdP-refactor/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json#L70) and edit the "hostedUIDomainName" property.
-Be default it is `"amplifyidbroker"`.
-When created, the Hosted UI will have the name of your environment concatenated with a hyphon in the form `https://{hostedUIDomainName}-{env}.auth.{region}.amazoncognito.com`
+To set the Hosted UI domain name go to [/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json](https://github.com/xavierraffin/amplify-identity-broker/blob/IdP-refactor/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json#L70) and edit the `hostedUIDomainName` property.
+Be default it is "amplifyidbroker".
+When created, the Hosted UI domain name will take the form `https://{hostedUIDomainName}-{enviornment}.auth.{region}.amazoncognito.com`

 4. Set your User Pool's Federated Social Identity Providers

-To set the social IdPs included in your user pool go to [/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json](https://github.com/xavierraffin/amplify-identity-broker/blob/IdP-refactor/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json#L71) and edit the "authProvidersUserPool" array.
+To set the social IdPs included in your user pool go to [/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json](https://github.com/xavierraffin/amplify-identity-broker/blob/IdP-refactor/amplify/backend/auth/amplifyIdentityBrokerAuth/parameters.json#L71) and edit the `authProvidersUserPool` array.
 By default Facebook, Google and LoginWithAmazon are configured but each can be removed based on which providers you want to allow users to sign in with

-Before running `amplify init` in Step 6 you will need to get an __Client ID__ and __Client secret__ for each social provider you included.
+When initializing your environment in Step 6 you will be prompted to get a __Client ID__ and __Client secret__ for each social provider you included.
 You can do this by completing Step 1 of the provided instructions for each social provider found [here](https://github.com/xavierraffin/amplify-identity-broker/blob/Instructions/Documentation/UserDocumentation.md#identity-providers)

 5. Delete the AWS demo environemnt file